 A proper outbound sales strategy has real science behind it.
 You can’t just start pounding the pavement with no direction and expect to achieve growth.

-The key to achieving explosive growth is to start by identifying your Ideal Customer Profiles (ICPs) via segmentation, reaching out to them with personalized targeted messaging while building a scalable and repeatable process.
+The key to growth via outbound sales is to start by identifying your Ideal Customer Profiles (ICPs) via segmentation, then reach out to them with personalized targeted messaging, while building a scalable and repeatable process.

 How To Build An Efficient Outbound Sales System

 - Identify your most attractive markets via market segmentation.

 - Establish a clear, value-based hypothesis that will guide the segmentation.

 - Generate customer data and insights.